braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/looker.md

 # Looker

-> Looker, a business intelligence and big-data analytics platform, enables you to explore, analyze, and share real-time business analytics seamlessly.
+> looker, a business intelligence and big-data analytics platform, enables you to explore, analyze, and share real-time business analytics seamlessly.

 Looker and Braze empower you to transform customer experiences with live customer-lifecycle data visualizations.

 ## Integration

-Braze partners with Looker through [first-party Looker Blocks](#implementing-the-looker-blocks) and [flagging users within Braze via REST API](#flagging-users-within-braze).
-To use Looker with Braze, we recommend sending your Braze data to a [data warehouse using Braze Currents][6], then use Braze's Looker Blocks to quickly model and visualize your Braze data in Looker.
+braze partners with looker through [first-party looker blocks](#implementing-the-looker-blocks) and [flagging users within braze via rest api](#flagging-users-within-braze). to use looker with braze, we recommend sending your braze data to a [data warehouse using braze currents][6], then use braze's looker blocks to quickly model and visualize your braze data in looker.

 Braze's Looker Blocks can reduce the burden of modeling data and enable marketers to quickly access and visualize data.

 [See how Braze uses Currents.][1]

-## Available Looker Blocks
+## Available looker blocks

 Our Looker Blocks help Braze customers quickly access a view of granular data we offer via [Currents][5].
 Our blocks provide pre-made visualizations and modeling for Currents data so Braze customers can easily implement analytic patterns like retention, evaluate message deliverability, take a more detailed look at user behavior, and more.